 (662) 915-5654 (fax)

 Electronic applications sent via e-mail are preferred to hard copies sent via the postal service.

 Selection of recipients is made by the Eta Sigma Phi Scholarship Committee.
-In selecting the recipient of each scholarship, the committeegives attention to the quality of the applicant’s work in Greek and Latin, intention to teach at the secondary-school or college level, and contribution to the activities of Eta Sigma Phi at the local and national level.
+In selecting the recipient of each scholarship, the committee gives attention to the quality of the applicant’s work in Greek, Latin, and related courses; future plans in classical studies; and contributions to the activities of Eta Sigma Phi at the local and national level.

 Annual Deadline for completed scholarship applications: February 15th.